About —

 « If it’s attention (deciding what to pay attention to) that makes our reality, regaining control of it can also mean the discovery of new worlds and new ways of moving through them. »

-The first museum solo in Québec for the duo of Wendt + Dufaux, Miel du temps [Honey Time] transforms the gallery space into sensorial rooms filled with works in which vision, sound, and touch intertwine.
+The first museum solo in Québec for the duo of Wendt and Dufaux, Miel du temps / Honey Time transforms the gallery space into sensorial rooms filled with works in which vision, sound, and touch intertwine.
 The exhibition looks at how we perceive our environments, and also our notion of time.
 By offering a critical and poetic reflection on the attention economy, the duo examines the essential choices that define our relationship to the world.
 To whom and to what do we choose to pay attention, and what methods do we use to do so?
 How much time do we give to other beings and life forms around us?
-How is their sentience—their capacity for lived experience, which necessarily involves the senses—different from ours?
+How is their sentience different from ours?
 How do we relate to the other beings, territories, or spaces we live in, and how do these shape our experience of the world?

-These questions run through Wendt + Dufaux’s overall work, while their individual practices intersect: dance and performance for Sarah Wendt, sculpture and media arts for Pascal Dufaux.
-Since 2017, they have viewed their collaboration as a continuum of experiments in which the themes they explore respond to each other, feed off one another, and evolve.
-The same can be said of their works that “exist” within others: drawings become prototypes for sculptures, which are then integrated into performances that are then captured in video.
-This is particularly the case in their most recent project, L’Horloge de miel, a media installation that crystallizes their recent thoughts on our relationship to time, while examining the world of bees, their way of life, and what we know about the specifics of their perception.
+These questions run through Wendt and Dufaux’s overall work, and their individual practices intersect: dance and performance for Sarah Wendt, sculpture and media art for Pascal Dufaux.
+Since 2017, they have framed their collaboration as a continuum of experiments in which the themes they explore respond to each other, feed off one another, and evolve.
+The same can be said of their works that “exist” within others: drawings become prototypes for sculptures, which are integrated into performances that are then captured in video.
+While the body of work presented here forms a dynamic and colourful whole, the sounds and tactile environments they create also offer other points of entry to their aesthetic experience.

 Biographies —